dolphindb/Tutorials_EN/database.md

 #### 5. Import data into distributed databases

 DolphinDB is an OLAP database system.
 It is designed for fast storage and query/computing of massive structured data and for high performance data processing with the in-memory database and streaming functionalities.
-It is not an OLTP system for frequently updated data.
-When appending new data to a database on disk in DolphinDB, compressed data are inserted at the end of partitions or files in batches, similar to Hadoop HDFS.
-We cannot, however, update or delete rows with specific conditions.
-To modify existing rows, we have to replace the entire partitions that contain these rows.
+It is not an OLTP system for frequent updates.
+When appending new data to a database on disk in DolphinDB, compressed data is inserted at the end of partitions or files in batches, similar to Hadoop HDFS.
+To update or delete existing rows, entire partitions that contain these rows need to be deleted first and then rewritten.

 #### 5.1 Replicas

-DolphinDB can make multiple replicas for each partition.
-The number of replicas is 2 by default, and can be changed by setting the configuration parameter "dfsReplicationFactor".
+We can make multiple replicas for each partition in DolphinDB.
+The number of replicas is 2 by default and can be changed by setting the configuration parameter "dfsReplicationFactor".

 There are 2 purposes of replicas:
-(1) Fault tolerance: if a node is down, the system can use a replica for ongoing projects.
+(1) Fault tolerance: If a node is down, the system can use a replica for ongoing projects.
-(2) Load balance: with a large number of concurrent users, replicas can improve system throughput and decrease latency.
+(2) Load balance: With a large number of concurrent users, replicas can improve system throughput and decrease latency.

 DolphinDB adopts two-phase commit protocol to ensure strong consistency of all replicas of the same partition on different nodes when writing data into the database.